 I have been a huge fan of AMOLED displays ever since I started using Samsung phones.
 Active-Matrix Organic Light-Emitting Diode(AMOLED) differs from Liquid Crystal Displays (LCD) by how they light up the screen.
-(I’m not a display expert so I apologize for my ignorance but if you want to learn more click here for a comparison).
 Many LG and Sony smartphones use LCD displays, which in my eyes, show back-light bleed and don’t show true blacks because of the nature of the back-light.

 AMOLED displays on the other hand offer super high-contrast ratios, as every pixel is controllable, and has saturated and rich colors.
 Some may prefer LCD due to better color representation, but I simply love AMOLED displays and that is the technology that the Nexus 6P uses for its display.

 With a QHD resolution, 1440 x 2560 pixels, the Nexus 6P has a very clear and easy to read display.
 The only phones I have come across with a similar performing display are the Galaxy Note 4 and 5, Blackberry PRIV, and Galaxy S6 and variants.